 Choose Plants With Benefits

 When deciding where to put a household plant, make sure to take into consideration the needs of each room.
 Aloe plants are known for their skin-friendly gel, but they can also help clear air pollutants found in chemical cleaning products in bathrooms.
 English Ivy is also a great air-filtering houseplant and drapes elegantly as a hanging plant in the bath or kitchen.
 Snake plants are perfect in the bedroom, as they absorb carbon dioxide and release oxygen during the night (most plants do this during the day).
-And if you’re looking for a low-maintenance plant but are bored with cacti, consider investing in a rubber tree- they thrive in cooler climates with dim lighting and are one of the easiest plants to grow.
+And if you’re looking for a low-maintenance plant but are bored with cacti, consider investing in a rubber tree- they thrive in cooler climates with dim lighting and are one of the easiest plants to grow (though, fair warning, they do grow quite a lot).

 Upgrade Your Pots